 Deep Learning Add-on is a breakthrough technology for machine vision.
 It is a set of five ready-made tools which are trained with 20-50 sample images, and which then detect objects, defects or features automatically.
 Internally it uses large neural networks designed and optimized by our research team for use in industrial vision systems.

-Together with Adaptive Vision Studio you are getting a complete solution for training and deploying modern machine vision applications.
+Together with Aurora Vision Studio you are getting a complete solution for training and deploying modern machine vision applications.

 Why deep learning from Adaptive Vision?